New physics effects on quantum coherence in neutrino oscillations: NSI effects on quantum coherence

-We first study the impact of NSI on coherence parameter using results of ref.~\cite{Esteban}.
-We then see how these results change in view of updated results obtained in \cite{Esteban3}.
-The results of our analysis are presented in Figs. (\ref{NSI-OLD}) and (\ref{LMA_LIGHTnDARK}).
-In these figures the observable quantifying coherence, $\chi_f$, is shown in the plane of the neutrino-energy $E$ (in GeV) and the CP-violating phase $\delta$ for both positive (upper panel) and negative (lower panel) signs of $\Delta_{31}$.
-The range of $E$ along with the baseline length $L$ correspond to the DUNE experimental set-up.
+We study the impact of NSI on coherence parameter in view of the updated results obtained in \cite{Esteban3}.
+The results of our analysis are presented in Fig. \ref{NSI}.
+In this figure the observable quantifying coherence, $\chi$, is shown in the plane of the neutrino-energy $E$ (in GeV) and the $CP$-violating phase $\delta$ (in radian) for both positive (upper panel) and negative (lower panel) signs of $\Delta_{31}$.
+The range of $E$ (1 GeV $\leq E \leq 10$ GeV) along with the baseline length $L = 1300$ km correspond to the DUNE experimental set-up.

-The results shown in the left panel of Fig. (\ref{NSI-OLD}) correspond to the value of coherence parameter in the SM.
-It can be seen from the figure that within the SM, the range of $\chi_f$ is $(0.1, 1.67)$ for both positive and negative signs of $\Delta_{31}$.
-However, for positive $\Delta_{31}$, $\chi_f^{SM} \geq 1.5$ i.e., have large coherence in the energy range 4-6 GeV (the maximum neutrino flux is expected around 4 GeV for DUNE experiment) for all values of $CP$ violating phase.
-For the case of negative $\Delta_{31}$, the value of coherence parameter is relatively reduced.
-Thus we see that within the SM, the quantumness of system which we have quantified in terms of coherence, is sensitive to the sign of $\Delta_{31}$ as well as the $CP$ violating phase.
+The results shown in Fig. \ref{NSI}(a) correspond to the variation of coherence parameter for the SM interaction.
+It is observed that for the SM + NO, the maximal coherence achieved is $\chi_{max} \approx 1.67$ at around $E \sim 2$ GeV for $2.5 \lesssim \delta \lesssim 5.5$ which is approximately 84\% of the maximum allowed value of coherence, {\it i.e.,} 2.
+Further, in the energy range 4 - 6 GeV (where the maximum neutrino flux is expected for the DUNE experiment), $\chi^{SM}$ can achieve quite large value ($\approx$ 1.5) for all values of $CP$-violating phase.
+For the SM + IO scenario, the maximal value of coherence is 1.5 in the energy range 4 - 5 GeV for $3 \lesssim \delta \lesssim 5.5$.
+This is 75\% of the maximum allowed value of the coherence parameter.
+Thus we see that within SM, the quantumness of system which we have quantified in terms of coherence, is sensitive to the sign of $\Delta_{31}$ as well as the $CP$ violating phase and the system will have relatively large coherence (or quantumness) in case of NO.

-The middle panel of Fig. (\ref{NSI-OLD}) shows $\chi_f^{NSI}$ for LMA-LIGHT solution corresponding to NSI inputs calculated in \cite{Esteban}.
-The effect of NSI is to reduce the quantumness for positive $\Delta_{31}$ and enhance for the negative sign.
-For positive $\Delta_{31}$, it can be seen that the NSI effect results in an overall decrease in coherence in the entire $E-\delta$ plane barring few small regions such as $\delta \in (0-2)$ and $(5-6)$ for $E \in (4-6)$ GeV, where we see a marginal increase in comparison to the SM scenario.
-For negative $\Delta_{31}$, there is an overall emplacement in the coherence of the system due to NSI effects.
-This enhancement is more prominent in the energy range 4-6 GeV for all values of $\delta$ phase along with energy around 2 GeV for $\delta \in (0-2)$ and $(4-6)$.

-The results for LMA-DARK solution are depicted in right panel of Fig. (\ref{NSI-OLD}).
-It can be seen from the figure that for normal mass hierarchy, the NSI effects provide large enhancement in coherence for $E \leq 2$ GeV.
-For $E \geq 2$ GeV, there is marginal suppression in $\chi_f$.
-For inverted mass hierarchy, there is overall suppression in coherence.
-These observations are true for all values of $CP$ violating phase.

-We now present results using the NSI parameters obtained by including $\nu_e$ and $\bar{\nu}_e$ appearance data from T2K and NO$\nu$A in the global fit to neutrino oscillation data \cite{Esteban3}.
-Based on goodness of fit, two solutions were obtained: LMA-LIGHT solution with NO and LMA-DARK solution with IO.
-The results are presented in Fig. (\ref{LMA_LIGHTnDARK}).